henriwi/there-is-no-snapshot/README.md

 This might take considerable time the first time.

 ## TODO
-- Update minor version in INITIAL_PROJECT after a successful tag.
-Use groovy scripting
+~~- Update minor version in INITIAL_PROJECT after a successful tag.
+Use groovy scripting~~
 - Use template builders.
 For some reason this does not work.
 - Add Authorization.
 Per project.
   - Use so that only a subset of users can deploy to prod